SunSerega/SAC/README.md

 If you want to start editor - use the same command, just replace "SAC.exe" with "Editor.exe".

 Uninstalling:
-1. Just delete everything you created when installing.
+1. Just delete everything you downloaded when installing.

 ---